jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

 **Transfer of loan balances**

 ### 4 Transfer of loan balances to Commissioner for collection
-(1) Subject to section 12 of this Act, the loan manager shall, in the administration of the student loan scheme, transfer each borrower's loan balance to the Commissioner for collection.
+(1) Subject to section 12, the loan manager shall, in the administration of the student loan scheme, transfer each borrower's loan balance to the Commissioner for collection.
 (2) Every such transfer shall be effected in accordance with this Act and, unless the Commissioner otherwise requests, after the end of each loan year.

 ### 5 Notice to borrower